 Finally, you may be asked how you prefer working: within a team or alone; leading the team or being a team member.

-There are many different positive aspects of teamwork that you can highlight in response to questions about why teamwork is important.
+There are many positive aspects of teamwork that you can highlight in response to questions about why teamwork is important.
 You can discuss how working collaboratively allows individuals to bring together different skills, knowledge and experiences, to work more effectively as a team.
-You could also draw attention to the positive impact that working within a team can have on individuals’ feelings of motivation and responsibility, encouraging them to work harder, and also allowing a feeling of a shared workload.
+You could also draw attention to the positive impact that working within a team can have on an individual's feelings of motivation and responsibility, encouraging them to work harder, and allowing a sense of shared workload.

 Answers to more general questions, such as ‘why is teamwork important?’, should attempt to link to how this relates to medicine; in this case emphasising the importance of different healthcare professionals working together to effectively support patients’ varying needs.
 You can discuss the multidisciplinary team and its collaborative working, the use of specialist roles, and bringing together different areas of expertise, to promote positive outcomes for patients.

 If you observed teamwork within a healthcare setting as part of your work experience, reflecting on what you observed, the impact on patients and the care they received, and what this taught you about teamwork within medicine, would be a positive example to include.

 Ensure that you are prepared for questions relating to your team working skills, with an example of an occasion where you’ve worked well with others.
 Share a brief context of the team situation, but focus predominantly on what you did within the team that was successful and what the impact of this was.
 Remember to highlight your skills that you demonstrated and how this will support you in the future.